ertogrul/watson-jam/3-DecisionOptimizationWorkshopPart2/README.md

 Do you want to make decisions based on data?
-This a sequel to the first DO course, I am happy to have you, enjoy the course.
+This is a sequel to the first Decision Optimization course.
+I am happy to have you here, enjoy the course!

 ![w6-1](/images/w6-1.png)